oppia/oppia-web-developer-docs/If-your-build-fails.md

 ...do not despair!
-The failure may be due to one of following things:
+The failure may be due to one of the following things:

 - There's a merge conflict (in which case, the CI tests won't actually run).
 - Your code is wrong.